 4. Recession

-The Recession phase is the most challenging period in the real estate market cycle, marked by negative GDP growth, increasing vacancy rates, and sharp declines in rental rate growth.
-It typically follows a period of Hyper Supply, when excess inventory meets declining demand, triggering value erosion and heightened investor caution.
+Recession is the most difficult stretch of the real estate market cycle.
+Negative GDP growth, rising vacancy rates, and falling rental rate growth define the environment.
+It typically follows a period of Hyper Supply, when excess inventory collides with weakening demand, triggering value erosion and a sharp pullback in investor appetite.

 Key Indicators in Recession